serraogt/ECommerceApp/README.md

+##Storage spaces and their lifecycles:

+###Redux Store
+  *Created only once when the application executed.
+  *Lifecycle: Does not gets cleared neighter when page is refreshed nor browser is closed *Usage: Stores application-wise data between components
+###State
+  *Created for components and variables
+  *Lifecycle: Exists with components, disappears when component gets cleared or page gets refreshed *Usage: Temporary occasions and interactions, for only one component.
+###Cookies
+  *Store small datasets in browser
+  *Lifecycle: Stored for specifically limited time, user can also delete the cookies *Usage: user logs, preferences, personalized experience **no good for highly confidential data
+###Local Storage
+  *Big capacity data on browser
+  *Lifecycle: Stays until user deletes
+  *Usage: Permanent storage
+  **no good for highly confidential data

 /*

 Eğer key olmazsa Warning: Each child in a list should have a unique "key" prop.

 Key olur unique olmazsa

 9react-dom.development.js:86 Warning: Encountered two children with the same key, `[object Object]`.
 Keys should be unique so that components maintain their identity across updates.
-Non-unique keys may cause children to be duplicated and/or omitted — the behavior is unsupported and could change in a future version.
+Non-unique keys may cause children to be duplicated and/or omitted — the behavior is unsupdported and could change in a future version.
     at div
     at div
     at Home (http://localhost:3000/main.181d7920c195571c3c68.hot-update.js:45:84)